Gardaí to start checking pubs to ensure Covid-19 guidelines being followed

 “However, it now appears that just a few days after their introduction some licensed premises and their customers are ignoring the public health guidelines.
 By doing so, they are putting themselves and everyone they then come into contact with at risk of getting Covid-19.
 This is not acceptable and we are now expanding our planned checks.”

 Earlier the National Public Health Emergency Team (Nphet) reporte that another two people diagnosed with Covid-19 have died.
-This brings to the total number of deaths related to the disease in the Republic.
+This brings to the total number of deaths related to the disease in the Republic to 1,740.

 Nphet also reported a further nine new cases of the disease, bringing the total number of confirmed cases here to 25,498 .